Hardchat/Multivac-Unstaking/README.md

 ```

 ## Windows:
+You can easily run the scipt using the "unstake.bat" file in the folder.

+Alternatively:

 Using powershell/windows terminal, navigate to the folder the files were downloaded to and enter the project folder:
 ```
 cd Multivac-Unstaking